rscopes/react-scopes/readme.md

 RS is semantically and operationally stable; it does the work and have a coherent semantic system. <br/>
-That said, it need to be rewrote in a simpler way <br/>
+That said, it should be rewrote with simpler & faster methods. <br/>

 ## What's it like?